-To be considered a candidate for enrollment an applicant must:
+To be considered a candidate for enrollment an applicant must: 1.
+Provide a copy of a high school transcript, or copy of GED or Home School program completion.

-- 1. Provide a copy of a high school transcript, or copy of GED or Home School program completion. - 2.
-Complete a Guided Interview with an Admissions Officer or Campus Director or Assistant Campus Director to assess the applicant's interest in career planning with a specific program at the school.
-The Guided Interview will focus on the applicant's: - Personal character - Commitment and ability to complete the program - Prior experience and education - Physical and mental ability to complete the program, - 3.
-Review of the program of interest, plus the School catalog. - 4.
-Accept issuance of and review a copy of the School catalog. - 5.
-Applicants must successfully complete a School administered exam and obtain a minimum acceptable score. - 6.
-Complete an Application along with payment of the \$25 fee. - 7.
-A criminal background check may be performed in compliance with the Institutions Background and Drug Screen Policy. - 8.
-Provide a copy of Government Issued Identification. - 9.
-Received Consumer Information. - Complete Aptitude Survey to examine his or her ability to attend the program and graduate in preparation for professional growth. - 11.
-Complete Enrollment Agreement. - 12.
-A Tuition Deposit of \$150.00 is required.
+2. Complete a Guided Interview with an Admissions Officer or Campus Director or Assistant Campus Director to assess the applicant's interest in career planning with a specific program at the school.
+The Guided Interview will focus on the applicant's:

+- Personal character - Commitment and ability to complete the program - Prior experience and education - Physical and mental ability to complete the program, - 3.
+Review of the program of interest, plus the School catalog.

+Accept issuance of and review a copy of the School catalog.
+Applicants must successfully complete a School administered exam and obtain a minimum acceptable score.

+Complete an Application along with payment of the \$25 fee.

+7. A criminal background check is performed in compliance with the Institutions Background and Drug Screen Policy.

+8. Provide a copy of Government Issued Identification.

+9. Received Consumer Information.

+10. Complete Aptitude Survey to examine his or her ability to attend the program and graduate in preparation for professional growth.

+11. Complete Enrollment Agreement.

+12. A Tuition Deposit of \$150.00 is required.